scubamuc/scubamuc.github.io/bash-scripts/Readme.md

 I'm no developer myself and any real developer would laugh at my scripts calling me an amateur.
 While this is absolutely true, I understand what I'm doing and my scripts do what I expect them to do.

+So use the scripts at own risk. change them if you like.

 Notice how almost every line is commented?
 That's because I like to know what is happening and if I don't write it down I'm bound to forget!
 Its all about doing the basics...